What is Lyocell? The Sustainable Fabric That's Actually Better for Workouts

 APRÍ's collection is built on TENCEL™ Lyocell as the foundation.
 But we took it further: all APRÍ garments are also treated with plant-based anti-odour technology — either APRÍtech™ with HeiQ Mint or APRÍshield™ with NordShield — both free from heavy metals and proven to retain 94%+ effectiveness after 20 washes.

-Browse the lyocell range in detail: the men's APRÍSHIELD Lyocell T-Shirt for training and everyday wear, the APRÍSHIELD Lyocell Polo for sport and casual use, and the women's Lyocell Cropped Tee — all made from certified TENCEL™ Lyocell in Portugal.
+Start with the pieces most people add to their rotation first: the men's APRÍSHIELD Lyocell T-Shirt for training and everyday wear, the APRÍSHIELD Lyocell Polo for sport and casual use, and the women's APRÍSHIELD Lyocell Cropped Tee — all made from certified TENCEL™ Lyocell in GOTS-certified facilities in Portugal.

 The Bottom Line